|The First Art Newspaper on the Net

 Up to 30,000 visitors a year -- about half from Estonia and many others from Europe or Asia -- come to experience Kihnu's untouched way of life.

 With no hotels or restaurants, a number of islanders put up guests in their homes.

 Another traditional Kihnu livelihood is weaving clothes and knitting intricately patterned mittens or socks.

 But Mare Matas says that selling handicrafts is no longer a profitable way to make a living, given the availability of mass-produced clothing now.

 "All those things which were always important are not so important any more," she says.

-Guardians of culture Gender roles may have blurred, but one job still lies squarely with the women: keeping Kihnu's centuries-old culture alive.
+Gender roles may have blurred, but one job still lies squarely with the women: keeping Kihnu's centuries-old culture alive.

 With the men away at sea, tradition dictates that the island's women must organise Kihnu's many festivals, as well as funerals and weddings -- all elaborate, ancient ceremonies sometimes involving many days of singing, dancing and pre-Christian rituals.